Skip to main content

 </PageLayout>

-No props needed for the common case. wide toggles to a wider container for data-heavy pages.
-Custom className merges with the defaults via cn().
+No props needed for the common case. wide toggles to a wider container for data-heavy pages, and a custom className merges with the defaults via cn().

 Section

-The shared-ui Section had defaults that didn't match reality: center=true and overflow='hidden'.
-Every page overrode both.
-I flipped the defaults and added the base horizontal padding that every section needed:
+The shared-ui Section had defaults that didn't match reality: center=true and overflow='hidden', both of which every page overrode anyway.
+So I flipped the defaults and folded in the base horizontal padding every section needed:

 export function Section({